 Really there are only a few districts you need to concern yourself with in terms of places to Stay and Visit.
 You can see on the Below Image where these are located.

 The Chances are this is one of the reasons you are in LA.
 Hollywood is probably one of the most well-known destinations in the world.
-Hotels in this area range from really quite cheap right up to the incredibly expensive ones.
+Hotels in this area range from really quite cheap right up to incredibly expensive.
 We regularly choose Hollywood as our base as it puts you right in the heart of where you need to be.
-It may be better for shorter stays as it is not the most relaxing of districts.
-And far from upmarket.
+It may be better for shorter stays as it is not the most relaxing of districts, and far from upmarket.

 Santa Monica / Venice Beach